JWBurgers/An_Introduction_to_Cryptography/Chapter 4 - Symmetric Cryptography.md

 <a name="footnote3">3</a>.
 Eric Raymond, “The Cathedral and the Bazaar,” paper was presented at the Linux Kongress, Würzburg, Germany (May 27, 1997).
 There are a number of subsequent versions available as well as a book.
 My citations are from page 30 in the book: Eric Raymond, *The Cathedral and the Bazaar: Musings on Linux and Open Source by an Accidental Revolutionary*, revised edn.
 (2001), O’Reilly: Sebastopol, CA.

 <a name="footnote4">4</a>.
+Crypto Museum, "Washington-Moscow hotline," 2013, available at https://www.cryptomuseum.com/crypto/hotline/index.htm.

-The importance of probabilistic encryption was first emphasized by Shafi Goldwasser and Silvio Micali, “Probabilistic encryption,” *Journal of Computer and System Sciences*, 28 (1984), 270–99.
+<a name="footnote5">5</a> The importance of probabilistic encryption was first emphasized by Shafi Goldwasser and Silvio Micali, “Probabilistic encryption,” *Journal of Computer and System Sciences*, 28 (1984), 270–99.

-<a name="footnote5">5</a>.
+<a name="footnote6">6</a>.
 See NSA, "Commercial National Security Algorithm Suite", https://apps.nsa.gov/iaarchive/programs/iad-initiatives/cnsa-suite.cfm.

-<a name="footnote6">6</a>.
+<a name="footnote7">7</a>.
 The specific results discussed in this section are from Katz and Lindell, pp. 131–47.

-<a name="footnote7">7</a>.
+<a name="footnote8">8</a>.
 Technically, the definition of chosen cipher text attacks is different than the notion of non-malleability.
 But you can show that those two notions of security are equivalent.